 A handcrafted walking with its own unique characteristics, a stick not just for admiring but for taking with you on a walk – that is exactly what a Derryhick stick is.

 My sticks are produced from naturally grown shanks.
 The size and quality can vary significantly.
 Each handle is individually shaped.
 The shank is heated for some straightening – just enough to ensure balance!
+(Walking sticks as straight as billiard cues can lack that 'natural' look).
 Then they are sanded… and sanded many times.

 Finally, I apply several finishing coats of oil or varnish.
 Very few sticks turn out to be blemish free.
 This is to be expected and hairline cracks and colour variations are accepted as normal characteristics.